Android Product Experiences

 val var8: Var<Boolean> = cleverTap.defineVariable("var_boolean", true)

-Using @Variable Annotation on a Static Variable
+Use @Variable Annotation on a Static Variable

 You can use the @Variable annotation when defining a static variable; however, the class field must be publicly accessible.
-After defining the variables, you must instruct the CleverTap Android SDK to parse that specific class by calling the parseVariablesForClasses() method
+After defining the variables, you must instruct the CleverTap Android SDK to parse that specific class by calling the parseVariablesForClasses() method.

 public class MyClass {